Osmodium/PathfinderTextToSpeechMod/README.md

 #### Limitations:
  - No stopping of playback yet.
  - Volume is based on the system volume, not the game volume.
+ - This mod is not compatible with the original SpeechMod.
+Use one or the other.

 #### Issues todo:
   - No support for chapter changes (although they seem to be narrated).